What Is the Level 3 Diploma, and Who Is It For?

 Candidates have to be accountable for their practice areas, and they will have to be working in a commercial customer service environment to pursue this qualification.
 The working environment could be that they are working on their own or with less supervision as candidates should be able to make decisions on their own and be able to work on their own initiative.

 This qualification is approved by the CFA as an essential component of the Specification of Apprenticeship Standards for England (SASE) and Specification of Apprenticeship Standards for Wales (SASW) compliant apprenticeship frameworks for Customer Services.

-This qualification can be completed as a whole Diploma (fully qualify) by achieving all the required credits (I will be discussing about this in a minute) or can be completed as certificates for various units that the candidates require so that they qualify for their specific job role.
-It takes between 12 to 18 months to complete your diploma if you are working full time and depending on how much time you are willing to spend working towards your diploma.
+This qualification can be completed as a whole Diploma (fully qualify) by achieving all the required credits (I will be discussing about this in a minute) or it can be completed as certificates for various units that the candidates require so that they qualify for their specific job role.
+It takes between 12 to 18 months to complete your diploma if you are working full time, depending on how much time you are willing to spend working towards your diploma.

 To be honest, I personally spent weekends working on my qualification (my choice) as the time provided by my organisation (1 hour per week) was not sufficient to work on anything towards this qualification.
 But then again, it was my personal choice; I was eager to have my qualification in hand as soon as possible.

 Having gone through this journey myself with two qualifications in a row now (Yes I have my NVQ Level 3 Diploma in Business Administration), I am convinced as to how sometimes it can be really difficult to put your thoughts and actions (I mean the job) into words as well as convince the verifiers with the standards that they expect; by this I mean they expect you to be very detailed in what you do on your job and with your knowledge of the job too.